joaomilho/apalachin/README.md

 	cd chicagoboss-chat
 	./init-dev.sh
 	```
-4. Copy boss.config.example to boss.config change the path of ChicagoBoss and your database setup:
+4. Copy boss.config.example to boss.config, then edit the file changing the path of ChicagoBoss and your database setup:
 	```shell
 	cp boss.config.exemple boss.config
 	vi boss.config
 	```

-5. Open your database and run priv/schema.sql and then create some users:
+5. Open your database, run priv/schema.sql and then create some users:
 	```shell
 	psql -U YOUR_USER -d YOUR_DATABASE
 	\i ./priv/schema.sql